 Solid materials, natural, casted or moulded by men can be in different compositions.
-Metal casts and solid organic&inorganic compounds have been produced for their specific purposes in factories.
+Metal casts and solid organic&inorganic compounds have been produced for their specific purposes.
 One example of these solid materials is concrete which is moulded by using mixtures of different inorganic (sand, cement, aggregate) and additive materials (quartz sand, metal fibres, fly ashes, organic fibres, inorganic chemicals, etc.).
-Mechanical behaviours of load-bearing moulded columnar & standard test samples (with/without reinforcement) have been evaluated in different researchers to present their fracture initiation and propagation stages.
-Column-like or disk-shaped test samples have also been put under analyses in fracture mechanics research works (with purposely included modelled cracks).
-Fracture initiation and propagation have then been evaluated through geometry of the fractures at the moulded, (or massive: metals, rock, composite) intact test samples at those studies.
+Mechanical behaviours of moulded load-bearing column-like or standard test samples (with/without reinforcement) have been evaluated by different researchers to present their fracture initiation and propagation stages.
+Column-like or disk-shaped test samples have also been put under analyses in fracture mechanics research works (with modelled cracks).
+Fracture initiation and propagation have then been evaluated through geometry of the fractures at the moulded, (or massive; metals, rocks, composite materials) intact test samples at those studies.